gvwilson/sensibleadventures/cloudherd/reboot.md

   - tension between Grappa Gas and Aft reflects larger tension within village
   - discover that Aft used to be in love with Indy
   - introduce magic and how it works
-- excitement
-  - Thokmay falls in the pond
 - details
   - Noxy is still fuming as she seeds thimbleberries
     - Sensy joins her (feeling sympathy)